A common bonus feature or Easter Egg

 - Rodland.
 In the arcade version, imputting a code on the title screen once you put a coin in unlocks a sequel that never saw a standalone release.

-- TMNT2: Battle Nexus and TMNT3: Mutant Nightmare include ports of the original arcade game and Turtles in Time respectively.
+- TMNT2: Battle Nexus and TMNT3: Mutant Nightmare include ports of the original arcade game and Turtles in Time respectively that sadly does not have some of the original music and voices due to legal issues.

 - Tales of Phantasia: Narikiri Dungeon X (PSP) features (an updated version of) Tales of Phantasia in the same UMD.